hkleinsorgen/VW-ChromiumEmbeddedFramework/README.md

 Licensed under the MIT license (see Copyright)

 ## Linux
+The Linux version is very unstable currently and crashes at startup a lot.

 It is neccessary to put the following files from the CEF resources directory next to the VM (e.g. symlink):
 ```
 icudtl.dat